johnjeffers/dotfiles/README.md

 After config files are created, the script installs the software in the Brewfiles.

 The Brewfiles are split into `base`, `home`, `work`, and `music`.
-The `base` Brewfile is always installed, while the others are conditional based on answers to the setup questions.
+The `base` Brewfile is always installed, while the others are conditional based on answers to the setup script questions.

-### Software Updates
+## Software Updates

-One of the aliases in the `.zshrc` file allows you to easily rerun this script from any directory.
+One of the aliases in the `.zshrc` file allows you to run the setup script from any directory.
 ```
 alias swup='$HOME/git/personal/dotfiles/setup.sh'
 ```
-So, just run `swup` to update everything that was installed with the script.
+Run `swup` regularly to update everything that was installed by the script.

 > [!NOTE]
 > One exception to the _"update all the things via script"_ dream is software that was installed via `brew cask`.
-Cask updates have been sketchy in my experience, and I had enough issues with it to give up on it.
-So those apps should be updated via their normal (usually in-app) update methods.<br><br>If you'd like to try letting the casks update themselves, find the `brew cu --cleanup` line in the script and change it to `brew cu --all`.
+Cask updates have problematic in my experience, and I had enough issues to give up on it.
+Apps installed by cask should be updated via their standard (usually in-app) update methods.<br><br>If you'd like to try letting cask update the apps, find the `brew cu --cleanup` line in the script and change it to `brew cu --all`.